tcoates3/dqm4hep-doc/docs/user-manual/core-tools.md

-# The logging library
+# The logging tools

-The logging library is currently based on the super-fast logging library [spdlog](https://github.com/gabime/spdlog).
-It is faster than most of the c++ logging library, threadsafe and really easy to use.
+The logging tools are currently based on the super-fast logging library [spdlog](https://github.com/gabime/spdlog).
+It is faster than most of the c++ logging library, header-only, threadsafe and really easy to use.

-DQM4hep have defined simple macros that allows you to log from any piece of code, with different log levels.
+DQM4hep defines simple macros that allows you to log from any piece of code, with different log levels.
 You just need to include the file *dqm4hep/Logging.h* to use them.
 Here is a simple example demonstrating its use :

 ```cpp
 #include <dqm4hep/Logging.h>